scontain/scone_mesh_tutorial/README.md

 This ensures that the container image that is generated is not pushed until after you have build the application mesh.
-Then, after applying the meshfile, you can manually push the images for your services using `docker push`.
+Then, after applying the Meshfile, you can manually push the images for your services using `docker push`.

 ## `sconectl` Examples